 Brett Gunter serves as the Deputy Executive Assistant Administrator for Enterprise Support overseeing human capital, information technology, acquisitions and procurement, technical and leadership training, real estate, and physical security for TSA’s 62,000 employees.
-He leads the Enterprise Support workforce of 1700 employees and manages the support services budget of 1.9 billon.
+He leads the Enterprise Support workforce of 1,700 employees and manages the support services budget of $1.9 billion.

-During his tenure at TSA, Brett has served in a number of operational and mission support leadership roles including three Assistant Administrator positions.
-As the Assistant Administrator of Security and Administrative Services, he oversaw TSA’s Chief Administrative Officer and Chief Security Officer functions.
-Brett was responsible for real estate services, occupational safety and health, and physical security at over 600 facilities nationwide.
+During his tenure at TSA, Gunter has served in a number of operational and mission support leadership roles including three Assistant Administrator positions.
+As the Assistant Administrator for Security and Administrative Services, he oversaw TSA’s Chief Administrative Officer and Chief Security Officer functions.
+Gunter was responsible for real estate services, occupational safety and health, and physical security at over 600 facilities nationwide.
 He was also responsible for the agency’s security clearance and re-investigation process.

-As the Assistant Administrator of Training and Development, Brett served as TSA’s Chief Learning Officer overseeing leadership, security, regulatory, law enforcement, and technical training for employees nationwide.
+As the Assistant Administrator for Training and Development, Gunter served as TSA’s Chief Learning Officer overseeing leadership, security, regulatory, law enforcement, and technical training for employees nationwide.
 He led the TSA Academy, Canine Training Center, Federal Air Marshal Service Training Center and created the TSA Leadership Institute implementing the agency’s first mandatory leadership training program for all levels of employees.

 His experience in DHS includes serving as the Director of National Training and Education at FEMA where he oversaw the Emergency Management Institute, Center for Domestic Preparedness, Naval Post Graduate School Center for Homeland Defense and Security, and the National Domestic Preparedness Consortium all providing technical and leadership training to the nation’s 2 million emergency responders and homeland security professionals.